yoavniran/cloudinary-mcp-server/README.md

 The following tools are available:

 1. **upload**
-    - Description: Upload an asset to Cloudinary
+    - Description: Upload a file (asset) to Cloudinary
     - Parameters:
         - `source`: URL, file path, base64 content, or binary data to upload
         - `folder`: Optional folder path in Cloudinary